 Current Postgraduate Research Degree Supervision

-Africa Smith De Diego: Devolopment of novel device for stem cell label-free enrichment
+Africa Smith De Diego: Development of a novel device for stem cell label-free enrichment

-Module Lead for Stem Cell Therapy and Tissue Engineering and Module Lead for 3rd year undergraduate research project, and teaching for Introduction of Oral
+Module Lead for Stem Cell Therapy and Tissue Engineering, Module Lead for the 3rd-year undergraduate research project, and teaching for Introduction of Oral

 - Deputy Pro Dean: International, Faculty of Medicine and Health